-If parties are obtaining a divorce, chances are they already have a separation agreement that addresses details such as spousal support, division of property, child support, and custody and access.
+If parties are obtaining a divorce, chances are they already have a separation agreement that addresses details such as spousal support, division of property, child support, and parenting arrangements.
 However, this is not always the case, and divorces can get messy and complicated.

-If you and your spouse have been separated for more than one year, and have resolved or have agreed upon property, spousal support, child support, and custody/access issues (through a separation agreement or otherwise) you can obtain an uncontested divorce.
+If you and your spouse have been separated for more than one year, and have resolved or have agreed upon property, spousal support, child support, decision-making responsibility (custody) and parenting time (access) through a separation agreement or otherwise, you can obtain an uncontested divorce.

 A divorce is deemed uncontested where one spouse has been served with an Application for Divorce and the other spouse decides not to respond.
 The court can process uncontested divorces without requiring the spouses to appear in court (though sometimes they may have to).
 A Divorce Certificate can be issued at the end of the process and will be required if either party wishes to re-marry.